 We all lived close to each other, in the community.
 There were no predators in paradise but we were alert, nonetheless.
-We found our way with sounds and clicks, with shapes that loomed when they came close to us, dark grey on light grey and grey on black.
+In our sightless world, we found our way with sounds and clicks, with shapes that loomed when they came close to us, dark grey on light grey and grey on black.
 We knotted long ropes to tell our fingers where the paths were so our fingers could tell our feet.
-The colours were my secret.
+My clever eyes were my secret.
 As were the contours and the shadows.
-As was the horizon.
+As were the colours.
 They were all my secrets and I kept them all close to me, holding onto them like we held onto the navigation ropes when we walked.
 I could be normal if I tried.
 In the evenings, we would gather together and sing, as birds flock and chatter in the one tree.
 It was a simple life, and one we took pride in.
 There were no outsiders.
 That is to say, outsiders did not last long and then we never spoke of them again.
 I was determined that that would not be my fate.

 But then there was a boy.
 Actually, two boys.
 It’s always that, isn’t it?
 The place where the story unravels, or begins.
 The first one bumped up against me a couple of times while we were tending crops; fake accidentally but enough that I caught some of his scent; sage and lanolin under sweat.
 He walked off grinning each time with a kind of a lurching swagger.
 I was fascinated.
 The approach, the bump, the smug face and the words of apology that were so at odds with his smile.
 I took to experimenting.
 When he approached, I would dart away, leaving him to move his head back and forth, sniffing with a surprised frown.
 Within one pace of me, he could change direction too, but two paces and he was lost.
 I felt powerful and then swiftly anxious; my power could reveal me.
 So I let him bump me, his hands stretched out to feel my shape.
 I even let him move them on me one day, before twisting like a spring breeze and batting him away.
 I was curious to notice that he still grinned.